Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem -Theorem

-In the following we always assume that $G=\bar{G}_1\cup \bar{G}_2$, where $G_1$ and $G_2$ are two usual polyhedra and the intersection $\bar{G}_1\cap\bar{G}_2$ is just a (common) vertex $\vv$ of $G_1$ and $G_2$.
-Let $\Gamma_i$ be a union of some faces and edges of $G_i$ ($i=1,2$), and set $\Gamma=\Gamma_1\cup\Gamma_2$.
-We first consider two simple cases.\\ {\bf Proposition 5.1}.
-Let the intersection of $\Gamma_1$ and $\Gamma_2$ be just $\vv$.
-Assume that $\v_h\in V_h(G)$ and it has zero tangential complements on all fine edges of $\Gamma$.
-If both $\Gamma_1$ and $\Gamma_2$ are connected, then the decomposition and the estimates in Theorem 5.1 are valid, where the logarithm factor in the estimates can be dropped. \\ \no{\it Proof}.
-We use Theorem 4.1 to build a regular Helmholtz decomposition of $\v_h|_{G_i}$ independently for $i=1,2$, such that the resulting nodal finite element functions have zero degrees of freedom on $\Gamma_1$ and $\Gamma_2$ respectively.
+We use Theorem \ref{teor:helm1} to build a regular decomposition of $\v_h|_{G_i}$ independently for $i=1,2$, such that the resulting nodal finite element functions have zero degrees of freedom on $\Gamma_i$ ($i=1,2$).
 Since $\vv=\Gamma_1\cap\Gamma_2$, the nodal finite element functions also vanish at $\vv$.
-Thus the two Helmholtz decompositions can naturally define the desired regular Helmholtz decomposition on the global domain $G$. $\Box$
+Thus the two regular decompositions can naturally define the desired regular decomposition on the global domain $G$.
+In this case, the constraint is unnecessary, i.e., we can choose ${\mathcal F}$ as the zero functional.